felixhochbaum/Audiometer/README.md

 ## Documentation
-For detailed documentation and a more detailed Installation guide, please refer to the [Audiometer Documentation](https://satur42.github.io/Audiometer/).
+For detailed documentation and a more detailed installation guide, please refer to the [Audiometer Documentation](https://satur42.github.io/Audiometer/).

 ## Features